craigerskine/pxl.media/content/games/the-legend-of-heroes-trails-of-cold-steel-iii.md

 ---
-title: The Legend of Heroes: Trails of Cold Steel III
+title: 'The Legend of Heroes: Trails of Cold Steel III'
 platform: playstation-4
 genre:
   - rpg